Villainous Imposer

 Details

-outputs full sheets -- if the imposition configuration has signatures that do not fill up entire sheets, the files downloaded will be full sheets and thus could contain extra folios
+Note that each signature as separate file outputs full sheets -- if the imposition configuration has signatures that do not fill up entire sheets, the files downloaded will be full sheets and thus could contain extra folios

-.pdf saving/persisting imposer settings not implemented yet
+saving/persisting imposer settings not implemented yet

 imposer does not yet work when saved locally